NEW ELECTRIC TORPEDO SINKS JAPANESE SHIP

 Left: The USS Wahoo off Mare Island Navy Yard, California, 1943.
 Its skipper was Lt.
 Cmdr.
 Dudley W. “Mush” Morton (1907–1943), the first superstar of the U.S. submarine service.
 Recognized as a “One-Boat Wolf Pack,” the Wahoo received the coveted Presidential Unit Citation for her third patrol.

 Right: Morton (left) speaks with his executive officer, Richard O’Kane, on the bridge of the Wahoo days after torpedoing the Japanese troop transport Buyo Maru north of New Guinea on January 26, 1943, on the sub’s third patrol.
 O’Kane would later assume command of the USS Tang.
-Despite the odds—one in five submarines like the Wahoo and the Tang were lost to enemy action, the U.S. Navy’s underwater warriors accounted for 60 percent of Japanese shipping losses, and were a major factor in winning the Pacific War.
+Despite the odds—1 in 5 submarines like the Wahoo and the Tang were lost to enemy action, the U.S. Navy’s underwater warriors accounted for 60 percent of Japanese shipping losses and were a major factor in winning the Pacific War.